CBC Radio One

 CBC Radio One is the English-language news and information radio network of the publicly owned Canadian Broadcasting Corporation.
 It is commercial-free and offers local and national programming.
 It is available on AM and FM to 98 percent of Canadians and overseas over the Internet, and through mobile apps.
-CBC Radio One is simulcast across Canada on Bell Satellite TV satellite channels 956 and 969, and Shaw Direct satellite channel 870.
+CBC Radio One is simulcast across Canada on Bell Satellite TV satellite channels 956 and 953, and Shaw Direct satellite channel 870.

 A modified version of Radio One, with local content replaced by additional airings of national programming, is available on Sirius XM channel 169.
 It is downlinked to subscribers via SiriusXM Canada and its U.S.-based counterpart, Sirius XM Satellite Radio.

 In 2010, Radio One reached 4.3 million listeners each week.
 It was the largest radio network in Canada.

 History

 CBC Radio began in 1936, and is the oldest branch of the corporation.
 In 1949, the facilities and staff of the Broadcasting Corporation of Newfoundland were transferred to CBC upon Newfoundland's entry into Canadian Confederation.

 Beginning in 1944, the CBC operated two English-language radio services: the original network became the Trans-Canada Network, and a second network, the Dominion Network, was established with CJBC in Toronto as its flagship.
 With the exception of CJBC, all 35 stations on the CBC Dominion Network were privately owned affiliates.
 Its programming tended to be lighter than that of the Trans-Canada Network, carrying more American programming in its schedule.
 The Dominion Network operated only in the evenings, freeing affiliates to air local programming during the day.

 Until 1958, the CBC was both a broadcaster, and the principal broadcast regulator in Canada.
 It used this dual role to take most of Canada's clear-channel frequencies on the AM band.

 In 1962, the Dominion Network was dissolved and within a few years CJBC became a French-language station broadcasting the programming of Radio-Canada.

-In 1960, CBC began running distinct programming on its three existing FM English-language stations, which had been providing simulcasts of programming on its AM stations.
+In 1960, the CBC began running distinct programming on its three existing FM English-language stations, which had been providing simulcasts of programming on its AM stations.
 The stations, located in Toronto, Ottawa and Montreal, broadcast a monoaural FM signal.
 Programming consisted mostly of classical music.
 The stations were linked by CN/CP Telecommunications via land-line and microwave.
 This service was discontinued in 1962, but resumed in 1964 in stereo.
 Eventually, a national satellite-distributed network of stereo FM stations was established.
 In 1975, the FM network was called CBC Stereo, and the AM service was designated CBC Radio.